Water for healthier lives

-Globally, 827,000 people in low and middle income countries die as a result of inadequate water, sanitation, and hygiene each year (1).
-In 2015, CMMB reached nearly 6,000 individuals with access to safe water and improved sanitation.
+Globally, 827,000 people in low and middle income countries die as a result of inadequate water, sanitation, and hygiene each year.
 Programs for water, sanitation, and hygiene (WASH) are critical to ensuring a child’s survival.
 CMMB follows UNICEF WASH strategies worldwide.

 Our approach includes:

 - water treatment through filtration systems and water treatment products